John Cho

 Childhood and Early Life

 John Cho was born in Seoul, capital of South Korea, in a family of a Christian preacher on June 16, 1972.
-At birth, the boy got the name of Cho Yo Han, but after emigration to the USA in 1978, his Korean name changed to John Yohan Cho.
-His new name was easier for pronunciation.
+Born Cho Yo Han, his name was changed to John Yohan Cho when his family emigrated to the USA in 1978 for easier pronunciation.

 Little John Cho (with his father)